LoveBug2084/LadyBug/README.md

 # LadyBug
-LadyBug for the Acorn BBC Micro Computer
+LadyBug for the Acorn BBC Micro Computer range

 a remake of universals z80 based arcade game from 1981 in 100% 6502 assembly language compatible with the popular beebasm assembler